.

 DISTANCE FROM MEDICAL CARE

-The nearest hospital is 23 kilometers (15 miles) away from the project site, and it may take up to an hour to arrange transport and reach the hospital.
-If you have a chronic condition which could require immediate medical care (e.g., heart conditions, kidney problems, severe asthma, etc.), or if you are pregnant, please discuss your participation on this expedition with your physician.
+The nearest hospital is 23 kilometers (15 miles) from the project site, and it may take up to an hour to arrange transport and reach the hospital.
+If you have a chronic condition that could require immediate medical care (e.g., heart conditions, kidney problems, severe asthma, etc.), or if you are pregnant, please discuss your participation on this expedition with your physician.

 DISEASE